-All new Directors are given access to guidance as to Trustees' duties and to statements of good practice in terms conforming to the requirements of the Charities and Trustee Investment (Scotland) Act 2005.
+All new Directors are given access to an induction, training and guidance as to Trustees' duties and to statements of good practice in terms conforming to the requirements of the Charities and Trustee Investment (Scotland) Act 2005.
 A copy of Governance and Regulations of the Merchants House of Glasgow is also provided.